 XML syntax is a set of rules that defines the combinations of symbols that are considered to be a correctly structured XML document or fragment.
+This lesson describes how to write XML syntax.

 <?xml version="1.0" encoding="UTF-8" ?> <address> <name>Alex</name> <company>w3schools</company> <phone>(091) 123-4567</phone> </address>